 My primary research interests are within the area of stereotyping and prejudice.
 One line of research has examined the various ways in which people can curb their own and other people's tendencies for prejudicial responding.
 I have conducted several studies aimed at understanding how both intrapersonal and interpersonal processes can lead to decreased prejudice.
 For example, I have examined various aspects of how confronting another person's prejudice, despite initial negative reactions, may nonetheless lead to decreased prejudiced responding in others.

-Although I am continuing to study the role of confrontations in prejudice reduction, I have also begun to examine how "positive" stereotypes may have negative implications.
+I also examine how "positive" stereotypes may have negative implications.
 For example, African Americans are often considered to posses superior athletic ability, Asians are expected to excel academically, and gay men are perceived as having a keen sense of style and fashion.
 Although such beliefs may be considered by many (including both targets and perceivers) as complimentary, how might such favorable stereotypes and attitudes have negative implications for intergroup relations and the perpetuation of prejudice?

 - Attitudes and Beliefs

 - Sexuality, Sexual Orientation

 - Wellman, J. A., Czopp., A. M., & Geers, A. L. (2009).
 The egalitarian optimist and the confrontation of prejudice.
 Journal of Positive Psychology, 4, 389-395.

 - Rasinski, H.M., Geers, A.L., & Czopp, A.M.
 (2013).
 “I guess what he said wasn’t that bad:” Dissonance in non-confronting targets of prejudice.
 Personality and Social Psychology Bulletin, 39, 859-869.